PM reviews foreign policy, future roadmap for regional stability

 The meeting focused on issues pertaining to regional, external and internal security situation.

-The participants agreed that Pakistan’s continued efforts and remarkable sacrifices of both men and material in the war against terrorism had produced positive results which were universally acclaimed.
+The participants agreed that Pakistan’s continued efforts and remarkable sacrifices of both men and material in the war against terrorism had produced positive results which were universally acclaimed.—INP